nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 ##### 8.5 Transfer Complete Message

-The purpose of this message is for the client to indicate to the server that the asset transer has been completed and that no further messages are to be expected by the server in regards to this transfer.
+The purpose of this message is for the client to indicate to the server that the asset transer has been completed and that no further messages are to be expected from the client in regards to this transfer instance.

 The message closes the first message of Phase 2 (Transfer Commence Message) .
 It must be signed by the client.